Authority Model

 3. Verify they match — no oracle, no trust

-Citrea's Schnorr precompile (0x0000000000000000000000000000000000000200) enables BIP-340 signature verification on-chain, which is the foundation for this binding.
-The Rust BitcoinIdentity struct requires bitcoin_pubkey — the L2 contract stores the same key.
+Citrea's Schnorr precompile (0x0000000000000000000000000000000000000200) enables BIP-340 signature verification on-chain, which can be used to verify that an L2 caller is the legitimate admin.
+The Rust BitcoinIdentity struct requires bitcoin_pubkey — the inscription body stores the same key as admin.